Wali Karzai, PhD

 - Research Interests

-Post-transcriptional Regulation of Gene Expression
+Our current focus is on Post-transcriptional Regulation of Gene Expression

 We use a combination of protein biochemistry, molecular genetics, functional genomics, bioinformatics, and structural approaches to determine the biological function and mechanism of action of RNA-protein complexes that participate in regulation of gene expression.